DexterBulwark/VirtualServiceAgreements/README.md

 ],
 ```

-And should appear in the HTML like this:
+And should be inserted in the HTML like this:

 **Initial Service**
 ```html